Handbook of Business Procedures

 - Equipment depreciation if the same equipment is utilized for multiple services.

-- Institutional F&A costs in the case of specialized service facilities only
+- Institutional F&A costs in the case of specialized service facilities only.

-- All other consumable expenses.
+- Consumable expenses.

 To determine whether the service center is operating on a break-even basis, calculate the effective balance and the tolerable breakeven amount and compare them.